astrotars/stream-android-custom-timeline/README.md

 }
 ```

 To keep thing simple, we use a simple list layout, with a custom view (`feed_item`, please see source) that shows the message and author.
 However, you can build any view you want!
-Here, the message is in extras to show you how to include arbitrary data in your activities.
-Extras is a container that allows you to include any data you want.
+Here, the message is in `extras` to show you how to include arbitrary data in your activities.
+The `extras` container allows you to attach any data you want to an Activity.

 Next we'll see how to follow multiple user's via a timeline feed.